Upgrading Event Broker Services in Solace Cloud

 • Validating that our operational monitoring capabilities, including ensuring the upgraded service is reported as such, and that we are receiving metrics.

-How Often Do I Need to Upgrade and What are Common Recommendations?
+How Often Do I Need to Upgrade?

 Upgrade regularly to get security and critical fixes